lens-protocol/core/README.md

 ## Setup

+> For now only Linux and macOS are supported
+> We are now figuring out what works for Windows, will update the instructions soon
+> (feel free to experiment and submit PR's)

 The environment is built using Docker Compose, note that your `.env` file must have an `ALCHEMY_KEY` or an `INFURA_KEY` variable, and an optional `MNEMONIC` and `ETHERSCAN_KEY`, defined like so:

 ```